-As usual, a disclaimer: there is no “right” or “wrong” way to deal with your support system.
-It will vary based on the situation, you, your bandwidth, and the person or people in you’re life.
+As usual, a disclaimer: There is no “right” or “wrong” way to deal with your support system.
+It will vary based on the situation, you, your bandwidth, and the person or people in your life.
 In any instance, you’ll want to assess who the person is, how close you are with them, etc. Assuming it is someone whose relationship is important to you, we have a few tips to consider.

-When people say or do the wrong thing, often they have good intentions, they just screw it up.
+When people say or do the wrong thing, they often have good intentions—they just screw it up.
 They rush you because they don’t want you to be sad or suffering anymore.
 They look for a silver lining.
 They’re trying to connect with you but make it about themselves.
 When someone says the wrong thing, take a minute to reflect on their intention.
-It can help you to have a little more empathy for them (hard when they have just said something awful, I know) and that will make some of the upcoming tips just a *little* bit easier.
+It can help you to have a little more empathy for them—hard when they have just said something awful, I know—and that will make some of the upcoming tips just a *little* bit easier.

-If you felt hurt by someone, that is a valid feeling whether they meant to hurt you or not.
+If you felt hurt by someone, that is a valid feeling—whether they meant to hurt you or not.
 On the one hand, we want to be empathetic to people having good intentions and screwing up.
 On the other hand, that doesn’t mean you need to give them a pass.
 You might know that they didn’t mean for what they said or did to be hurtful, but that doesn’t change that it was hurtful.
 Letting it slide because their intentions weren’t malicious doesn’t help them to become a better support person to you or others.
 Imagine if you said something, even with the best of intentions, that was extremely hurtful to a friend or family member who was already suffering.
 What would you want them to do?
 Let it slide, leaving you unknowing and likely to hurt them or someone else again, or let you know so you can have your behavior match your intention next time?

-#3 Provide feedback.
+#3 Provide Feedback.

-I know, when you’re already suffering and just want support, giving someone feedback that they weren’t helpful or supportive doesn’t sound easy.
+When you’re already suffering and just want support, giving someone feedback that they weren’t helpful or supportive doesn’t sound easy.
 But there is real research that shows it can help!
 More than one study has found that grieving people who have found ways to give their friends and family feedback about both what they need and also when the person has said or done allows people to feel their support systems are more supportive.
 And that would be nice, right?

 Now, we have heard ALL the reasons people don’t want to do this.
-Things like I don’t have the energy, the person isn’t worth it if they didn’t know how to be a good friend without instruction, I don’t want a friend who I have to help learn to support me, etc. If that’s where you are, that’s where you are.
+Things like… I don’t have the energy; the person isn’t worth it if they didn’t know how to be a good friend without instruction; I don’t want a friend who I have to help learn to support me; etc. If that’s where you are, that’s where you are.
 We’re big believers that just a little bit of effort giving feedback to a well-intentioned friend can go a long way, so we always suggest giving it a go at least once.

-#4 Create boundaries.
+#4 Create Boundaries.